andrews1022/react-typescript-project-setup/next/contentful-blog.md

 ## BlogPosts Component

-We don't have a BlogPosts component, so let's create it quickly:
+We don't have a BlogPosts component, so let's create it quickly.
+This component will simply render all the preview cards on the homepage:

 - Create the file: `cd components && touch BlogPosts.tsx && cd ..`
 - In this file, add the following: